sodaru/mui-extended/docs/markdown-preview.md

 - Autoconverted link https://github.com/nodeca/pica

+- Links are wrapped with `next/link` to utilise next routing for relative links .
+[Go back to home](./)

 ### 10. Images

 Use query parameters syntax in title field to provide more attributes to img tag `![minion](https://octodex.github.com/images/minion.png `**`"?width=200"`**`)`